-Table 1: Summary of EMBARC definition of pulmonary exacerbations Criteria for the EMBARC definition

-Criteria for the EMBARC definition The EMBARC definition consists of three parts that must all be satisfied for a fully qualifying exacerbation.
-If only two of the three parts of the definition are met, then it will be defined as a partially qualifying exacerbation (PQE).
+Table 1: Summary of EMBARC definition of pulmonary exacerbations Criteria for the EMBARC definition The EMBARC definition consists of three parts that must all be satisfied for a fully qualifying exacerbation.
+If part 3 is met with either part 1 or part 2 it is defined as a partially qualifying exacerbation (PQE).
 Part 1- Symptoms Patient must present with deterioration in 3 or more of the 6 following symptoms: 1.
 Cough 2.
 Sputum volume/consistency 3.
 Sputum purulence 4.
 Breathlessness/exercise tolerance 5.
 Fatigue and or Malaise 6.
 Haemoptysis Part 2- Time Symptoms must be present for at least 48 hours.
 Part 3- Treatment A change in bronchiectasis treatment not limited to antibiotics.
 For separate exacerbations there must be an unequivocal resolution of symptoms from the first event and >14 days to the commencement of a subsequent event.
 If this criterion is not met then the exacerbation is counted as a single continuous event.